microsoft/pyright/specs/dataclass_transforms.md

 `init` is a parameter supported in the stdlib dataclass, and its meaning is defined in PEP 557.

+`unsafe_hash` is a parameter supported in the stdlib dataclass, and its meaning is defined in PEP 557.

+`hash` is an alias for the `unsafe_hash` parameter.

 `kw_only` is a parameter supported in the stdlib dataclass, first introduced in Python 3.10.